-Please see note 2 to our consolidated financial statements included in Item 8 in this Annual Report on Form 10-K for recent accounting pronouncements.
+Please see Note 2 to our consolidated financial statements included elsewhere in this filing for recent accounting pronouncements.

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk

 Market risk represents the risk of changes in value of a financial instrument, caused by fluctuations in interest rates and foreign exchange rates.
 Changes in these factors could cause fluctuations in our results of operations and cash flows.
 We are exposed to the market risks described below.